 While it may not always be the case, studies show a similarity between the hyperandrogenism, higher testosterone and fasting insulin levels, as well as lower hormone-binding levels, of patients in the obese range and those with polycystic ovary syndrome (PCOS) .

 Maintaining a normal weight and healthy body mass index (BMI) can help mitigate the root cause behind long, heavy, and painful periods.

 Whether it's excessive weight gain, weight loss, or overdoing it at the gym, our weight loss efforts can impact our menstrual cycles and cause hormonal imbalances that can leave you feeling less like yourself.
 That's why it's important to find a holistic way to lose weight and maintain a healthy BMI.

-Juniper's Weight Reset Program can help you reset your metabolism, say goodbye to those extra kilos, and provide access to professionals that can guide your weight loss journey in the healthiest way possible.
+Juniper's Weight Reset Program can help you say goodbye to those extra kilos, and provide access to professionals that can guide your weight loss journey in the healthiest way possible.

 From providing access to breakthrough medication to connecting you with a community of like-minded women, Juniper's holistic approach will leave you feeling empowered, motivated, and ready to take the reigns of your health in a sustainable way.

 Thousands of Australian women have found new confidence with Juniper.